 Note: one book says the artist often listened to opera music while working, particularly the singer Enrico Caruso.
 You could play opera music while kids worked on this project to enhance the experience.

-Cityscapes.
-I wanted to do something with the idea of skylines: bright squares of light on tall skyscrapers.
-Last year, I tried having them cut black buildings to put on a blue background and mini post-its for the windows.
+We’ve played with the idea of skylines: bright squares of light on tall skyscrapers.
+We’ve had them cut black buildings to put on a blue background and mini post-its for the windows.
 (Peeling mini post-its off the pad is good small motor practice for little ones.
 Buy your post-its at the dollar store – the office supply stores charge way too much.)
-It was an OK project, but not a hit.
-This year, I found a picture of Seattle’s skyline in silhouette.
+One year, I found a picture of Seattle’s skyline in silhouette.
 I printed it as a large mural and placed it on the wall for kids to decorate with mini post-its.
 Another idea I’ve had but haven’t tested: You could create an open grid with masking tape on black cardstock, paint it with white or yellow, then remove the tape… where there wasn’t tape would be the “windows” on the building.

 Observations and Discoveries.
 We started with a discussion of what they had played with during discovery time, and what they had learned.

 We asked them if building towers was challenging, and they said no, it was easy.
 And we asked if building a REALLY tall tower that doesn’t fall down was challenging, and they agreed that it was.
-We asked them why it was challenging.
+We asked why it was challenging.
 No answer.
 So, we said “I want to build a tower this high.
 Can I start at the top?
 Can I put my top block here and then put the other blocks under it?
 No?
 Why not?”
 They figured out the answer was gravity.
 We then demonstrated with blocks how building a tower is a battle with gravity, and we talked about how we need to have strong materials, and balance them carefully so they support each other.

 We then illustrated that in general, a wider base makes a more stable tower.
 We took a stack of ten square Duplos.
 Showed how easy it was to tip over.
 Then we showed a stack of ten Duplos in a pyramid shape (4 in a row on the bottom, then 3, then 2, then 1).
 Much harder to tip over if you press from the sides, but still easy if you push on the flat wall.
 Then we showed ten Duplos in a 3 dimensional pyramid (a “rectangle” of 6 on the bottom, then a line of 3 blocks, then one on top) – much harder to knock over.
 (Another idea is to have them stand on one leg and ask if they’re stable.
 Then stand with both feet close together.
 Then stand with feet further apart.
 What feels most stable?)

-Song.
 I found lyrics for a block building song online at Preschool Express.
 They say the lyrics were adapted from a poem by Peggy Sloan.
 There was no music.
 The first time I saw them, I made up a little tune I liked, but then I forgot what it was.
-The second time I looked at them, I realized I could make them fit the tune of the Final Jeopardy music.
+The second time I looked at them, I realized I could make them fit the tune of the Final Jeopardy.
 So, I played the tune for my class (which many kids and all parents recognized).
 Then I taught the words (which I had printed and posted) and we sang it through a few times.

 Pick a block to put on top.